Brian Trubshaw: Personal life

+In 1992 he lived in Dodington, Gloucestershire.

+He was appointed a Member of the Royal Victorian Order in 1948.
+He was awarded the OBE in 1964 and the CBE in 1970 and was awarded the French Aeronautical Medal in 1976.

 A burly, extrovert figure, Trubshaw added golf to his abiding interest in cricket, and later became involved in equestrianism.
 He was for some years a fence judge at the Badminton Horse Trials.